Year 3 2022 - 2023

 My name is Mrs Whipp.
 I have been at Offley for nearly ten years now, having initially started as a maternity leave cover for Mrs McLoughlin.
 Before joining Offley, I taught at a variety of schools across both Cheshire and Manchester.
 My subject responsibility at school is Computing, which I love.
 Outside of school, I live with my husband and two cats.
 I enjoy walking, yoga, drawing, photography and reading.
 I am currently rediscovering my love of cross-stitching as a form of meditation.

 Hello, my name is Mrs Bloor and I teach one of the Year 3 classes.
 I have been teaching at Offley since 2008 and have taught in most year groups.
 I am married and have two boys who are at the other end of the education system!
 James who graduated from univeristy a couple of years ago and Henry is about to start his second year at university!
 I love animals and have a tortoise called Terri who is in her 90's and a Cavapoo called Lulu who I love taking for long walks.
 During the first lockdown I became involved with a hedgehog rescue centre and help them out by fostering hedgehogs whilst they are rehabilitating.
-I currently have a hoglet called Penelope, she's about 8 weeks old.
-I am also passionate about sustainability and developing the school grounds to encourage more wildlife to visit, so if you have any ideas do let me know.
+I currently have a hedgehog called Kracken, he is meant to be hibernating but the range of termperatures is really confusing him!
+I am also passionate about sustainability and developing the school grounds to encourage more wildlife to visit, so if you have any ideas please do let me know.

 Files to Download